stratidennis/adWords2001/README.md

 To start the campaign you must input the history of the budget changes in the campaign.
 The first date that you will enter, will be the date when the campaign starts.

+This web app is hosted at: https://adwords2001.000webhostapp.com/ .